 Why This Is the Best Oreo Cookie Cake

-- Easy to make: This Oreo dessert pizza comes together in a matter of minutes and it’s easy to decorate with my simple cookies and cream frosting.
+- Easy to make: This scrumptious, chocolate cookie cake comes together in a matter of minutes and it’s easy to decorate with my simple cookies and cream frosting.

-- Cheaper than store-bought: With my Oreo pizza cookie cake recipe, you’ll get bakery flavor and professional-looking results without the price tag.
+- Cheaper than store-bought: You’ll get bakery flavor and professional-looking results without the price tag.
 The recipe is based on my tried-and-true triple chocolate cookie cake (but uses dark cocoa powder for that signature Oreo flavor & look).

 Ingredient Summary & Substitutions